DISCUSSION: The author gives us an overview of several issues related to email privacy. The issue is unsettled.

 Also, this answer leaves out the debate over government email. - The author never said if we should extend phone privacy to email.
 And an individual certainly shouldn’t treat an email conversation as private, because it isn’t.

-The author gave government and business as examples, but never drew a distinction between them.
+- The author gave government and business as examples, but never drew a clear distinction between them.
+For example, do govt workers have an expectation of privacy in their communications?
+The passage only covered when govt workers are allowed to delete documents.

 - CORRECT.
 The author spent the entire passage explaining some of the debate around email privacy.
 This best sums everything up: the issue is unsettled.